cycloid-community-catalog/onboarding-stacks/stack-nexus-repository/README.md

 Deploys a virtual machine and installs Nexus Repository on it.

 This stack will:
-  * Create a vpc or vnet and subnets.
+  * Create networking resources (VPC or VNet and subnets).
   * Create an instance.
   * Deploy Nexus Repository on the instance.